 What Is the Difference Between Real Estate Appraisals and Personal Property Appraisals?

 It is easy to confuse a real estate appraisal and personal property appraisal, especially in deconstruction, as they ascertain the value of aspects of a property.
 A real estate appraisal is a document that evaluates a complete building or property to present an overall value.
 Personal property appraisals in deconstruction break down the property into parts and provide value to each piece of the lumber, steel, furniture, and other items included within the target materials to be donated.
 Personal property appraisals in deconstruction are a dissection of everything used to create the building and its fair market value once taken apart.
 They can be extremely complex, hence why it is essential that you use an appraisal firm with extensive knowledge and experience in the deconstruction and personal property appraisal arena.

 How Do I Obtain My Tax Benefits?

 The IRS has strict rules and regulations when it comes to claiming donations over $5,000.
-You will require an appraisal document created by a licensed and Qualified Appraiser and a completed IRS Form 8283.
+They will require an appraisal document created by a licensed and Qualified Appraiser and a completed IRS Form 8283.
 Green Donation Consultants can assist you in every step of your donation to ensure you have all the proper paperwork completed to be submitted to the IRS.
 Failing to fill out the IRS Form 8283 correctly or having a properly structured appraisal document will result in the denial of your tax deduction.
 It is vital to have professional assistance with calculating your donation’s value and completing the correct forms.

 How Long Does the Appraisal Process Take?

 Once your house has been deconstructed and the materials donated, we receive a detailed itemized donation receipt listing the items actually received at the non-profit, which we use to conduct our valuation research.
 Your appraisal and 8283 Tax Form will arrive 4-8 weeks later, depending on the complexity and/or size of the building and materials.